jingjingli01/TGLS/README.md

 # TGLS
-TGLS: Unsupervised Text Generation by Learning from Search
+This repository contains the code for paper "Unsupervised Text Generation by Learning from Search" accepted at Neurips 2020.

+Note: The complete code will be released at the conference time.